biofigr/bash_commands/README.md

 ---

 ## Writing Basic Bash Scripts

-  -- Template: create a script.sh file that finds R2 for each R1 and run command
+**Template: create a script.sh file that finds R2 for each R1 and run command**

 ```
 #!/bin/bash